Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTimer-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Repetitive and single-shot timers
-    :digest: e1aaca5bbb27416440ef09434bbdd05c
+    :digest: 2d1fdcb0b740288725df5fff8a3a52c7

 The :sip:ref:`~PyQt6.QtCore.QTimer` class provides repetitive and single-shot timers.

 The :sip:ref:`~PyQt6.QtCore.QTimer` class provides a high-level programming interface for timers.
 To use it, create a :sip:ref:`~PyQt6.QtCore.QTimer`, connect its :sip:ref:`~PyQt6.QtCore.QTimer.timeout` signal to the appropriate slots, and call :sip:ref:`~PyQt6.QtCore.QTimer.start`.
 From then on, it will emit the :sip:ref:`~PyQt6.QtCore.QTimer.timeout` signal at constant intervals.

-Example for a one second (1000 millisecond) timer (from the Analog Clock example):
+Example for a one second (1000 millisecond) timer (from the `Analog Clock <https://doc.qt.io/qt-6/qtwidgets-widgets-analogclock-example.html>`_ example):

 .. literalinclude:: ../../../snippets/qtbase-examples-widgets-widgets-analogclock-analogclock.py
     :lines: 66-66